syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ### Render images in the DropDownList editor component using the item template

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows rendering images in the [DropDownList](https://ej2.syncfusion.com/angular/documentation/drop-down-list/templates#item-template) editor component.
+The Angular Data Grid allows rendering images in the [DropDownList](https://ej2.syncfusion.com/angular/documentation/drop-down-list/templates#item-template) editor component.
 This feature is valuable when there is a need to display images for each item in the dropdown list of a particular column, enhancing the visual representation of the data.

 To render a `DropDownList` in the edit form, it is necessary to define an [editTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/column#edittemplate) for the column using `ng-template`.
 The `editTemplate` property specifies the cell edit template that is used as an editor for a particular column.
 It can accept either a template string or an HTML element ID.